 Don't have a subscription to Pioneers Post yet?

 Click through to view our fantastic subscription offers!

 As a social enterprise, it is our intention to share the content we create and the learnings we collect as widely as possible.
-We do this by sharing all the news and partner-based content that we produce as ‘open source’ (free to view) - this stays free and open forever.
-In addition, we produce more in-depth content (eg practical, how-to-do-it features and interviews with leaders, etc) – this is normally offered openly for 1 month, after which it goes into our ‘Impact Library’, which sits behind a paywall.
-In this way it can be shared widely but still provide an important resource for subscribers if they want to research a particular topic later.
+We do this by sharing all the news and partner-based content that we produce as ‘open source’ (free to view).
+Our news content stays free and open for one month, after which it goes into our ‘Impact Library’, which sits behind a paywall.
+In addition, we produce more in-depth content (eg practical, how-to-do-it features and interviews with leaders, etc) – again, this is normally offered openly for one month.
+In this way, our content can be shared widely but still provide an important resource for subscribers if they want to research a particular topic later.

-Fair and sustainable: To maintain sustainability as a social enterprise, we need to bring in revenue.
+But, quality journalism doesn’t come for free – and we need your support to maintain our sustainability as a social enterprise, and so we need to bring in revenue.
 Some of this is from partnerships, training and events, but some is also from subscriptions.
 What we ask subscribers is slightly unusual, however, in that it is not simply transactional (ie you pay us to access stories that will help you increase your knowledge and understanding of social enterprise).
 Instead, we have a ‘Freemium’ model as follows:

 a) Like many websites that are free to view, we nevertheless ask people to consider subscribing in order to maintain and fund our free and open journalism, supporting the value we create for them and for the social enterprise sector/impact economy.

 b) Like many other media platforms, we also have a ‘paywall’, behind which subscribers can view additional content – we call this area our ‘Impact Library’.
 We are building this Impact Library as a key resource for the impact economy.